 This is a 19+ event.
 This event contains references to themes that may not be suitable for all audiences.

-Take a look at the artists, dancers and DJ’s transforming TIFF into boombox!
-Keep your dial locked on this station for updates about the artists and installations that will take over TIFF Bell Lightbox on November 2!
+Take a look at the artists, dancers and DJ’s who transformed TIFF into boombox on Nov 2 2017!
+Keep your dial locked on this station for updates about the artists and installations that will take over TIFF Bell Lightbox in 2018!

 Alexander Junior is a multi-platform artist and member of the Toronto-based alt-world/tribal band DATU.
 His previous projects include the punk band Styrofoam Ones and the hip-hop group Times Neue Roman.
 Junior’s music has appeared on popular TV shows such as CSI: NY, CSI: Las Vegas, Death Valley, and Rookie Blue, as well as in ads for Zara and EA Sports games like Fight Night Round 4, SSX, and NHL 2K11.
 He has visited the Philippines to learn from the last of the gong makers of Kulintang music and brings forward his creations of gong triggers to visual projection mapping.